 “God go with you, father!” cried Matt as soon as the priest was beyond earshot.
 “Aye, God go with you, for I never feel right in myself when there is a clergyman around the house.
 Come on, Bella, get those tray things together and let us all have something to eat!“

-Bella, of course, did as she was asked, drawing a large table into the centre of the kitchen and quickly loaded it up with home-baked bread of various kinds.
-There were oat-cakes, potato-cakes, pancakes, soda-farls, wheaten bread, and may other products.
-Cheese, butter, eggs and jams were in plentiful supply, and those who could grab themselves a chair were soon at work on this feast.
-As it was impossible to accomodate all their company at the table, so many of them were obliged to hold their teacups and sideplates in their hands, or on their laps.
+Bella, of course, did as she was asked, drawing a large table into the centre of the kitchen, and quickly loaded it up with home-baked bread of various kinds.
+There were oatcakes, potato-cakes, pancakes, soda-farls, wheaten bread, and may other products.
+Cheese, butter, eggs, and jams were in plentiful supply, and those who could grab themselves a chair were soon at work on this feast.
+As it was impossible to accommodate all their company at the table, so many of them were obliged to hold their teacups and side plates in their hands, or on their laps.

 There was much discussion among the gathered crowd and many subjects were touched upon by them, from the condition in which the country found itself, to the possibility of a neighbour girl being married soon.
 “Did you hear about Jenny Early being three months gone?” asked Bella.